-With digitalisation taking over nearly every aspect of modern life and business, a prevalent component of human to human interaction is about to disappear: Emotions.
-The field of Affective Computing is trying to introduce this important facet of communication in human-computer-interaction (HCI) by both empowering computers to recognise a user’s emotions and making virtual things emotional.
+With digitalization taking over nearly every aspect of modern life and business, a prevalent component of human-to-human interaction is about to disappear: Emotions.
+The field of Affective Computing is trying to introduce this important facet of communication in human-computer-interaction (HCI) by empowering computers to recognize a user’s emotions and making virtual things emotional.

-HYVE’s long-standing approach of listening to needs and feelings of humans (customers, users, etc.) in the innovation process is perfectly aligned with the idea to make (virtual) things empathic.
-We at HYVE therefore have started one of the most ambitious research projects in this field, Project TAWNY.
+HYVE’s long-standing approach of listening to needs and feelings of humans (customers, users, etc.) in the innovation process is perfectly aligned with the idea of making (virtual) things empathic.
+We at HYVE have therefore started one of the most ambitious research projects in this field, Project TAWNY.

-For our clients, we offer end-to-end support for Affective Computing projects, from identifying potential use cases to assessing data sources and devices to implementing custom solutions.
+We offer end-to-end support for Affective Computing projects for our clients, from identifying potential use cases, to assessing data sources and devices and implementing custom solutions.

 Outcome / Benefits

-- Assessment of possible data sources (video, audio, physiological sensors of wearables, etc.) and devices to gather the raw data.
+- Assessment of possible data sources (video, audio, physiological sensors of wearables, etc.) and devices to gather raw data

-- Development of concepts how to obtain and leverage a user’s emotional state to improve products and processes.
+- Development of concepts related to how to obtain and leverage a user’s emotional state to improve products and processes